 What about other treatments for COVID-19?

 Until a vaccine is developed, finding a treatment can improve the odds of survival for people who become infected.
 No treatments have been approved for use against COVID-19 yet.
-But at the time of writing, over 200 treatments are under development, and over 70 are in active trials, thanks to global partnership efforts to coordinate and accelerate research and development.
+But at the time of writing, over 250 treatments are under development, and over 150 are in clinical trials, thanks to global partnership efforts to coordinate and accelerate research and development.
 The most promising treatment options are drugs that already exist to combat other diseases and could also be effective against COVID-19.